DFE-Digital/get-into-teaching-app/app/views/content/get-school-experience.md

 You may be eligible for a [maths or physics teaching internship](/teaching-internship-providers) earning £300 a week if you're doing a undergraduate degree in science, technology, engineering or maths. --->

-## Attend teaching events
+## Attend teacher training events

-[Teaching events](/events) can also give you an insight into teaching.
+[Teacher training events](/events) can also give you an insight into teaching.
 You can choose from our Train to Teach events, online Q&A sessions and events run by training providers.

 ## Watch pre-recorded lessons